lfex/plottah/README.md

 ## Usage [&#x219F;](#table-of-contents)

-Be sure you've compile the project using the instructions above, first!
+First, be sure you've compiled the project using the instructions above!

-Then start the REPL, per the above (including starting up `plottah`).
+Then start the REPL (see above), including starting up `plottah`.
 You can then run code like the following in the REPL (example taken from [here](https://gnuplot.sourceforge.net/demo_5.2/hidden.3.gnu)):

 ```lisp
 (defun options ()